MEET YOUR NEW BEST POLLINATOR...

 They don't sting.

-The number of red mason bees in the wild is declining.
+The number of solitary bees in the wild is declining.

 We do not need to stress how important these wonderful creatures are and how vital it is to our future that we safeguard their existence.